 Thanks to Zack West, Novomotus!

 #3- It has drastically changed

 Traditional marketing is not dead, but it has drastically changed.
-Television advertising is still good for branding, but to maximize you advertising dollar, you have to pick shows people are likely to watch without recording and watching later as they fast forward through commercials.
-Second, you have to optimize your snippets so that your Google listings so that your branded name stands out.
+Television advertising is still good for branding, but to maximize you advertising dollar, you have to pick shows people are likely to watch without recording and watch later as they fast forward through commercials.
+Second, you have to optimize your snippets for your Google listings so that your branded name stands out.

 Thanks to Paul Cannon, Simmons and Fletcher, P.C.!

 #4- I use traditional marketing methods to get my own clients

 Traditional marketing definitely is NOT dead.
 Especially the old-school direct response marketing stuff, which is popular in direct mail.
 Not only do I teach financial advisors how to use traditional marketing methods to get clients, I also use traditional marketing methods to get my own clients.
 For example, I send out a couple thousand pieces of direct mail per week.
 I know that for every dollar I spend on direct mail, I am going to get more than a dollar back.
 Over time, as I split-test these pieces and make continuous improvements, I make even more money.
 Does it take time and effort to make traditional marketing work?
 Sure, but the rewards are still there.
 My personal philosophy is that you should be doing any and all forms of marketing that lead to profit.
 If I can make money with traditional marketing, I’m doing it.